ferdv/ferdv.github.io/teaching/CS4400f20/a/04/Assignment04.markdown

              | (if <Expr> <Expr> <Expr>)
     ```

-    The semantics of `if` is to evaluate the first expression (the condition).
-If it evaluates to true, evaluate the second expression, otherwise, evaluate the third expression.
+   [~~The semantics of `if` is to evaluate the first expression (the condition).
+If it evaluates to true, evaluate the second expression, otherwise, evaluate the third expression.~~]{.deleted}
+   [The semantics of `if` is to evaluate the first expression (the condition), which should result in a boolean value.
+If the value is true, evaluate the second expression, if it is false, evaluate the third expression.
+If the condition does not evaluate to a boolean value, evaluation of the if expression fails.]{.added}

 3. Implement the basic boolean operations: `and`, `or`, and `not`.
 Extend your BNF spec with the following productions: